 Athlete’s foot is a common skin infection caused due to fungus.
-It can be seen on the feet in the form of blisters, sores, rashes, cracks that can open up and be filled with blood and pus.
+It can be seen on the feet in the form of blisters, sores, rashes, and cracks that can open up and be filled with blood and pus.
 It is a contagious infection and can also pass onto your toes and feet as well.
 It can spread especially when a person exchanges towels and other materials with others (1).

-Fungus thrives in moist places, hence it occurs when there is a lot of sweat and a person wears shoes for prolonged periods of time.
-This is common in athletes and is hence a common condition amongst them as well.
-One can get this fungal infection even when they touch the fungus somewhere, which thrives in showers as well, and also by coming directly in contact with a person who has the same infection.
+Fungus thrives in moist places, hence it occurs when one sweats a lot and when they wear shoes for prolonged periods of time.
+This is a common condition among athletes.
+One can get this fungal infection either when they touch the fungus somewhere, such as in showers, or by coming directly in contact with a person who has the same infection.

 It being called ‘athlete’s foot’ does not restrict it just to athletes.
-Anyone who is a frequent visitor to public pools, showers and even gyms could encounter this as well.
-Poor hygiene could also result in this, especially when you wear shoes for long periods of time but don’t wash your feet.
+Anyone who is a frequent visitor to public pools, showers and even gyms could encounter this.
+Poor hygiene could also result in this, especially when you wear shoes for long periods of time and don’t wash your feet.
 If you have sweaty feet this condition could be worse (2).

-In most cases, the blisters on your feet can itch as well.
+In most cases, the blisters on your feet can itch.
 And when you tend to scratch it, the skin could crack open and release a fluid that’s mostly filled with pus.
 If this isn’t cleaned properly, it could worsen the condition.
 Dry skin with skin peeling is also another symptom of Athlete’s foot.

 This being said, foot rashes can be caused due to other reasons as well.
-As the feet are prone to being sweaty and retaining the moisture it could lead to athlete’s foot.
+While feet are prone to being sweaty and retaining moisture, this could lead to athlete’s foot.
 The other reasons include irritant, contact dermatitis, and allergic reactions.